SparkFund/google-apps-clj/README.md

 * Listing upcoming events with a supplied name (for user)
 * Creating an event with a certain time range
 * Creating an all day event
+* Deleting event by ID

 ## What's Next?

+* Retrieve single event by ID
+* Update event by ID

 #### General